 Swift

-With the Swift API (an API based on the OpenStack Object Storage API), you can work with object storage resources:
+Using the Swift API (API based on OpenStack Object Storage API), you can work with S3 resources:

-- View information about the number and volume of containers and objects within an account;
+- view information about the number and volume of buckets and objects within an account;

-- upload, view, copy, move, download, and delete objects in containers.
+- upload, view, copy, move, download, and remove objects in buckets.

-To access the Swift API, the user must have a role with access to the project in the object store, see the documentation instructions Manage Object Store Access for details.
+To access the Swift API, the user must have a role with access to a project in S3; for more details, see the documentation guide Manage S3 access.

 Authorization

-Authorization in the Swift API is done using the IAM token for the project, which is passed in each request in the X-Auth-Token
+Authorization in Swift API is performed using an IAM token for a project, which is passed in every request in the X-Auth-Token. header.

-The address (URL) can be viewed in the URL list.
+The address (URL) can be viewed in the list of URLs.

-Example query to view the list of containers in an account project:
+Request example for viewing the list of buckets in an account project:

 curl -i \